ECharts-Java/ECharts-Java-Docs/_coverpage.md

 - More than 18 kinds of charts
 - Integration with web frameworks
-- Easily export to JPG, HTML, and JSON
+- Easily export to PNG, HTML, and JSON

 [GitHub](https://github.com/IcePear-Jzx/ECharts-Java.git)
 [Get Started](quick-start)